hguzman6/IncidentResponse/README.md

 # Incident Response Project

 This project is designed to provide incident response reports using data from VirusTotal.
-It has two versions: Dev and Prodocution.
+Please use the Production version.

 ## Usage

-### Dev Version
+### Development Version

-The development version of the Incident Response Report Tool is located in the `Dev` directory.
+The development version of the Incident Response Report Tool is located in the `Development` directory.
+It is only to be used as a way to see the different versions of the script created, test scripts, etc.

 #### Prerequisites